StarRocks/starrocks/docs/using_starrocks/data_lake_query_acceleration_with_materialized_views.md

 ### Enable query rewrite for external catalog-based materialized views

-By default, StarRocks disables the query rewrite for materialized views based on Hudi, Iceberg, and JDBC catalogs due to the lack of strong consistency in their results.
+By default, StarRocks does not support query rewrite for materialized views built on Hudi, Iceberg, and JDBC catalogs because query rewrite in this scenario cannot ensure a strong consistency of results.
 You can enable this feature by setting the property `force_external_table_query_rewrite` to `true` when creating the materialized view.
 For materialized views built on tables in Hive catalogs, the query rewrite is enabled by default.

 Example: